 On May 27, 2021—during the last of a series of interviews which formed the basis of this piece—Collins reflected on his life, unabashedly paraphrasing Lou Gehrig: “As I tell everyone that I speak with, I am the luckiest man in the world.”

 Paul J. Collins died at home in New Castle on November 10, 2021, aged 97.
 On November 18, 2021, after his funeral at Holy Spirit Church in New Castle, Collins was laid to rest next to his beloved wife at All Saints Cemetery in Wilmington.

-Special thanks to the late Major Paul J. Collins for his friendship and for providing the interviews that were the basis of this piece.
+Special thanks to the late Major Paul J. Collins for his friendship and for providing the photos, documents, and interviews that were the basis of this piece.
 Thanks also go out to his daughter, Kathleen Carter, for providing additional photos.